martincalvodaniel/poc-quarkus-graphql/README.md

 ## Available GraphQL Queries

-Once the application has been started, the GraphQL api can be queried here: http://localhost:8080/q/graphql-ui
+Once the application has been started:
+    * the GraphQL api can be friendly queried at [graphql-ui](http://localhost:8080/q/graphql-ui)
+    * the GraphQL schema can be queried at [schema.graphql](http://localhost:8080/graphql/schema.graphql)

 ```
 # query{findAuthors{authors{id name country books{id authorId title summary}}}}